richardwark/packer-oci/workshops/packer-oci/Intro.md

 Welcome to the **Oracle Cloud Infrastructure** Compute image building with Packer workshop.
 This workshop will walk you through the process of creating an custom infrastructure image to support a varity of DevOps and production use-cases.

+As part of this workshop, you will complete labs helping you to better understand:

+- Configuring OCI to support and Image
+- Launching and image and installing software (packer and git)
+- Using Packer and Git to build a custom OCI image which is configured to support a desktop login via VNC, firewall configuration and a custom environment (alias setup and variables)

 To learn more about this workshop please watch the video below.

 ![](images/)